Gwali-1/Blog-Files/2024/cs50AI/Search_Algorithm_Examples.md

 **Node Expansion:** Expanding a node means generating other nodes from it.
 A scenario is a point in your search where multiple decisions can be made, here every decision becomes a node.  ** Decision Point:** This is a point in your search where you have to choose which node to explore next.

+** Decision Point:** This is a point in your search where you have to choose which node to explore next.

 ---

 **Examples of uninformed search algorithms**